notmuch/notmuch/doc/notmuch-emacs.rst

        sending package for commands like :code:`report-emacs-bug` and :code:`compose-mail`.
 To use ``notmuch`` for this, customize this variable to the symbol :code:`notmuch-user-agent`.

-.. el:defcustom:: message-dont-reply-to-names

-       When composing mail replies, Emacs's message mode uses the variable :code:`message-dont-reply-to-names` to exclude
-       recipients matching a given collection of regular expressions or satisfying an arbitrary predicate.
-Notmuch's MUA inherits this standard mechanism and will honour your customization of this variable.

 Init File
 ---------